PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 2. Run `busted --lua=luajit -r generate` to generate a LUA file that contains the current stats of that build
 3. Run `busted --lua=luajit` and the tests should pass

-Or
+Docker alternative:

 1. Add the new build XML (if applicable) to the `TestBuilds` folder
-2. Run `dockerfiles/bin/generate_builds.sh` from the command line
+2. Run `dockerfiles/bin/generate_builds.sh` to generate a LUA file that contains the current stats of that build
-3. Run `dockerfiles/bin/do_tests.sh` from the command line
+3. Run `dockerfiles/bin/do_tests.sh` and the tests should pass
-4. View last results in `spec/test_results.log`

 ## Keeping your fork up to date